-In the 2011 April issue of Architectural Digest, the magazine featured a Neutra home by the legendary mid-century modern architect.
+In the 2011 April issue of Architectural Digest, the magazine featured the Richard Neutra home by the legendary mid-century modern architect.
 The iconic house, named the Singleton Home, had been owned by Vidal Sassoon and his wife Ronnie since 2004.

 Vidal Sassoon Neutra Home